-If you're enough into watches to be reading this, you most likely already know the deep ties between Omega and NASA, in particular when it comes to the Moon.
-This has been very much documented (recommended reading further below), and I won't have much added value to offer you on that front, so will keep the overview of that relationship at a very high level.
+If you’re enough into watches to be reading this, you most likely already know the deep ties between Omega and NASA, in particular when it comes to the Moon.
+This has been very much documented, and recommended reading on the matter is provided further below.
+Here, we’ll be focusing on the Lunar Module replica outside Omega HQ, and why it matters so much in Omega history.

 A Brief Recap of Omega and NASA Collaboration